SchumacherFM/Anonygento/README.md

 Anonymizes all customer related data in a Magento shop!

-Anonygento is a Magento module which anonymizes all data especially customer, orders, newsletters.
-This anonymization is useful when you want to hire external developers.
-Even useful for your internal developers who really not need any kind of live data.
+Anonygento is a Magento module which anonymizes all data especially customer, orders, quotes, newsletters, etc.
+This anonymization is useful when you want to hire external developers or for your internal developers who really not need any kind of live data.

+Do not run this script in the production environment.

 About